Cover Letter vs Resume: Key Differences and When to Use Each

 The Short Answer

 A resume tells employers what you have done.
-A cover letter tells them why it matters for their specific opening.
-You need both — but they serve completely different purposes, and mixing them up is one of the fastest ways to get your application tossed.
+A cover letter tells them why that experience matters for one specific opening.
+The resume is evidence; the cover letter is context.

 What a Resume Does